autumn-info-442a/Team-Doctors/design-spec.md

 # PROBLEM #
-Currently, people around Seattle are encouraged to get tested for COVID-19, however, it is [not completely an equitable process to get tested](https://www.kff.org/coronavirus-covid-19/issue-brief/low-income-and-communities-of-color-at-higher-risk-of-serious-illness-if-infected-with-coronavirus/).
-Google provides a list of COVID-19 testing centers with broad information such as whether it is drive through and whether you need an appointment.
-However, there are many other factors that disproportionately impact low income and minority communities from getting tested such as insurance, price, and language barriers.
-Due to these barriers and not having all testing center accomodations consolidated on one platform, it makes it difficult for low income and minority groups to find a suitable testing site thus making it even more inconvenient for them to get tested.
+Currently, people around Seattle are frequently encouraged to get tested for COVID-19, however, it is not always easy to find a testing center that fits all of your needs and/or preferences.
+When you search up ‘COVID-19 testing centers near me’, Google provides a list of testing centers solely based on proximity with general and vague information.
+However, there are many other important factors that may determine where one chooses to get tested, such as the availability of drive-through testing, operational hours, and the need for a translator, just to name a few.
+Currently, a person would need to navigate through multiple platforms to find out all of this information, which can be a confusing and time-consuming process.

 # SOLUTION #
 Our solution is a website survey to help users find an appropriate testing center that meets their accommodations.